buildpacks-community/kpack-cli/docs/kp_image_patch.md

   "--blob" to use source code hosted in a blob store "--local-path" to use source code from the local machine

-Local source code will be pushed to the same registry as the existing image tag.
+Local source code will be pushed to the same registry as the existing image resource tag.
 Therefore, you must have credentials to access the registry on your machine.

 Environment variables may be provided by using the "--env" flag.